drug-design/course/docs/chapters/structure-based-design.md

 ### Additional Binding with Arginine Residue

-The analysis indicated that a carboxyl function introduced in the chemical structure of trimethoprim could form an ionic linkage with the arginine residue.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/additional-binding-arginine-residue-75ebda6d'><i class='fa fa-play' aria-hidden='true'></i></button>The analysis indicated that a carboxyl function introduced in the chemical structure of trimethoprim could form an ionic linkage with the arginine residue.
 The carboxyl analog proved to be significantly more potent than the reference trimethoprim and its X-ray structure confirmed the validity of this finding.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[nce]: New Chemical Entity: a compound not previously described.